jkyser/linear-eq-solver-api/README.md

 # Usage

-The front-end of the poject is hosted through GitHub at: [Math-Grapher](https://jkyser.github.io/mathgrapher-frontend/)
+The front-end of the poject is hosted through Netlify at: [Pizza Math](https://pizza-math.netlify.app/)

 The front-end also uses a graphing microservice created using JFreeChart.
 The repo for that microservice can be found
 at: [Graphing-Microservice](https://github.com/jkyser/graphing-microservice)